NelakaWith/event-calendar-app/README.md

 ```

 - The server runs by default on http://localhost:3001
-- Edit `.env` for DB credentials if needed (add this file manually)
+- Edit `.env` for DB credentials, JWT secret, and CORS_ORIGIN if needed

 ### 3. Frontend (Vue)